psmulovics/MSIgniteNYC/README.md

 ### Available Presentations

 - [Leveling up Agents](presentations/Leveling_up_Agents.pdf) - What is the true enterprise value of building custom agents?
 (Kristen Holmes)
+- [How to create Moonshot solutions with AI](presentations/Moonshot_solutions.pdf) - How to train Copilot to be your co-thinker?
+(Peter Ward)

 <!--
 When adding presentations, use this format: